 However, the webinar a few weeks ago on Resources for Youth Leaders was a refreshing overview highlighting some options that are definitely available for Youth Groups today.

-- There’s also the Right Now Media approach for those who are techno-savvy and are technologically able to add meaningful and supportive media clips that enhances their weekly talks, devotions and curriculums.
+- There’s also the Right Now Media approach for those who are techno-savvy and are technologically able to add meaningful and supportive media clips that enhance their weekly talks, devotions and curriculums.
 And, don’t get me wrong, “Right Now Media” is an awesome tool if you can afford the price tag that comes with it.
-All these—New City Catechism, 99 Thoughts on Raising Your Parents, Truth Matters—have their shield of glory, in which they excel.
+All these — New City Catechism, 99 Thoughts on Raising Your Parents, Truth Matters — have their shield of glory, in which they excel.

 The Leader Guide offers an overview of the entire study, a helpful guide to getting started, an explanation of the different materials, tips on leading an effective study, and an explanation of the digital resources available on the So What? website.
 For each individual study, there is a lengthy section called “Leader Prep” designed to help the teacher prepare for the study.
 For the students, a separate booklet is devoted to each weeks study.
 The format of the booklets is appealing, and the questions are designed to get the student to dig into the Scriptures and think about what they read.
 Helpful discussion questions called “Meaningful Conversations” are interspersed throughout the studies.
 In each module (and, presently there are 8 or 9), there is easily more than enough material for 1 year, possibly 2 years depending on how many times you meet in a month.
 All this is very reasonably priced, per child.